kittykatattack/ga/README.md

 loads.
 Some players might think the game has frozen, so the game helpfully implements a loading bar to inform players that the assets are loading.
-It's a blue rectangle that expands from left to right, and displays a number that tells you the percentage loaded of game assets loaded so far.
+It's a blue rectangle that expands from left to right, and displays a number that tells you the percentage of game assets loaded so far.

 ![Loading progress bar](/tutorials/screenshots/16.png)